Aisha-Yusuff/WhatsCookingRESTAPI/README.md

 ```
 ## Project Approach

-Although, this was a solo project I conducted stand ups where I reminded myself of what issues I had completed, what features I was working on at the time and address any blockers I may be experiencing.
+Although, this was a solo project I conducted stand-ups where I reminded myself of what issues I had completed, what features I was working on at the time and address any blockers I may be experiencing.
 This project consisted of two sprints that each lasted a week.
 At the end of each sprint, I held a retrospective where I was able to evaluate my processes, analyse my backlog, check if I had reached the milestones I had created in my sprint planning session, identify what practises were successful and where improvements could be made.

 ### Planning and Design
 To organise this project I created a GitLab Issues Board which consisted of 5 lists: Open, Task, Work in Progress, Blocked and Closed.
 The user stories were stored in the open list, the backlog was held  in the task list, the issues being worked on at the time were kept in the work in progress list and blockers in the blocked list.
 Once an issue had been completed it was moved into the closed list.